Jokic and Murray both have triple-doubles, Nuggets beat Heat 109-94 for 2-1 lead - KTVZ

 “I’m just glad that we won the game,” Jokic said.
 “It was a big one for us because they won in our arena.
 We just didn’t want to go down 2-1.”

 Jimmy Butler scored 28 points for Miami, and Bam Adebayo finished with 22 points and 17 rebounds.
-Caleb Martin added 10 points for Miami.
+Caleb Martin added 10 points.

+“We’ve got to come out with more energy and effort and that’s correctable,” Butler said.
+“That’s on us as a group.”

+Jokic and Murray combined for 24 field goals; Miami had 34.
+Jokic and Murray combined for 31 rebounds; Miami had 33.
+Jokic and Murray combined for 20 assists; Miami had exactly that many.

 Miami has been the comeback kings of these playoffs — seven rallies in games after trailing by at least 12 points.
 The Heat were down by 14 going into the fourth, and Malone reminded his club of Miami’s penchant for comebacks.